NeoAren/date-picker/README.md

 # Work in Progress notice
 This package is currently undergoing development.
 Due to the frequent changes in the basic features and project structure, breaking changes might be introduced on a regular basis.
-Semantic versioning will also not be used until the release of 1.0.0.
-Please do not use this package until release.
+Semantic versioning will also not be used until it's release.
+Please do not use this package yet.

 # Neo Date Picker